 Steady is of course a word, a great, diverse word, that happened to be one of my father’s favorite.
 It is a word that has centered me, bringing a sense of calm and perspective throughout my life.
 That’s why when I set about creating a new endeavor to facilitate conversation about this nation, and broader world, calling it Steady seemed like an obvious choice.
 Steady is an aspirational goal for what I want this to be, a place for contemplation, empathy, learning, and yes a little humor when warranted.

 Now what Steady will end up being is a different question.
 It will start as a series of letters from me, Dan Rather, to you.
 In addition to a fair number of words, I expect there will be video and audio content as well, at some point.
-I will have my longtime collaborator, editor, and coauthor Elliot Kirschner by my side.
+I will have my longtime collaborators and editors, coauthor Elliot Kirschner and producer Alex Van Amson, by my side.
 We have big dreams.

 Hopefully yes to at least some of that, or yes to directions we can’t even begin to predict.
 If we remain true to our founding instincts, it will evolve.

 As to what the content will be, we expect it to broad and diverse:

 Will a lot of what is covered be on the news?
 Well, duh (as the kids say).
 I love the news.